de-Boer-Lab/Genomic-API-for-Model-Evaluation/docs/source/Building_Modules/Build_test_modules.md

 4. `evaluator.sif` will be created in the `test_evaluator_containe` folder

-## Creating a Predictor that will provide and prediction values for every possible request type
+## Creating a Predictor that will return values for every possible request type

 1. Download the `test_predictor_container` folder to create the sample Predictor: